-Adult Learners’ Week is built upon two simple propositions – first, that celebrating adult learners in all their diversity will encourage others to join in.
+Adult Learners’ Week (now Festival of Learning) is built upon two simple propositions – first, that celebrating adult learners in all their diversity will encourage others to join in.
 And second, politicians and decision makers will better recognise that adult learning has a positive contribution to make across the range of social policy through the stories of outstanding adult learners.
 It was also designed as a major national and local celebration of activity far from the public.

-At its heart of the Week are the stories of learners like Fred Moore who was celebrated in 2001.
+At its heart, are the stories of learners like Fred Moore who was celebrated in 2001.
 As the oldest learner in the country, at the age of 108, he studied art and French at his residential home in New Milton Hampshire, who with twenty other centurions who had come to a ministerial reception in London.
 A taxi driver I spoke to after the reception commented: ‘He’s twice as old as me, but with twice the gumption.
 I’d better take up learning myself!’

 Castleford Women’s Centre, who were group award winners in 1993, illustrated that together we often learn more than we learn on our own.
 The Centre was created by miners’ wives after the end of the miners’ strike in the 1980s, arguing that now it was time for them to grow.
 Anyone who visited the centre could see the warmth, creativity and vibrancy of effective learning communities.